beckje01/gr8us-2013-plugin-talk/slides.md

 1. When to Use
 1. Checked In Plugin Directory
-   1. Grails < 2.3
-   1. Works with installed plugins not build config plugins //TODO Confirm with Code example
 1. Inline plugin
    1. Dependancy resolution doens't work like build config plugin
    1. some odd functionality bugs.
 IE smart sprites resources